openosmia/snicar-fx/README.md

 conda activate snicarfx
 ```

-Install the `snicarfx` software in editable (-e) mode, so that there is not need to re-install the package after local modifications. `conda` has already installed the dependencies at the previous step, so here pip only sets up the associated paths
+Install the `snicarfx` software in editable (-e) mode, so that there is not need to re-install the package after local modifications. `conda` has already installed the dependencies at the previous step, so here `pip` only sets up the associated paths
 ```bash
 pip install -e .
 ```

 ### Running the code

 Example scripts are provided in `/examples`.
-So far only single runs using the two-stream solver are provided, but code for batch runs is coming!
+So far, only single runs using the two-stream solver are provided, but examples for batch runs are coming!

 ## References